ctnwm135/Final-Project/README.md

 ### About Me

-My name is **Cvetan Tomovski** I was born on January 30, 1995 in Skokie, Illinois.
-I graduated from *Dallastown Area Highschool* in Pennsylvania.
+My name is **Cvetan Tomovski** I was born on January 30, 1995 in *Skokie, Illinois*.
+Both my parents are of Macedonian decent.
+My father grew up in the city of Skopje, while my mother grew up in the lake side town of Ohrid.
+Every other summer my family and I visit extendend family
 My favorite youtuber is [Pecos Hank](https://www.youtube.com/channel/UCAQpSHsgUcNt6uCOjpgD8kw)

 ### North Macedonia